a-angeliev/Shoecommerce/client/README.md

 https://shoecommerce-client.onrender.com

-\*\* Because of the usage of free hosting plan you may not see the products at the beginning.
+\*\* Because of the usage of free hosting plan you may not see the products from the beginning.
 Please give the server time to wake up.

 For credentials, you can register or use:
 EMAIL: test@test.com